-Energy-as-a-Service Bookmark has been added
+Energy-as-a-Service has been saved

 The lights are on.
 Is anyone home?

-The new smart: clean, connected and community based energy
+The new smart: clean, connected and community-based energy

 By combining the client’s resources into a large ‘smart energy community’, EaaS providers can merge markets, offer predictable load balancing and upgrade the grid in a number of different ways.

 Because of the physical, digital and communication infrastructure required, a wide range of players can take advantage of EaaS.
 Major industrial equipment companies and electricity firms are already developing Energy-as-a-Service offerings.
 And so are telecommunications, technology and oil & gas companies, who have particular strengths they can capitalise on.
 It won’t be long before larger renewable developers and start-ups join in.

 How fast and how big the Energy-as-a-Service market grows depends on several factors, which include technology, economics, politics, regulations, consumer trends and sustainability issues.